weiyithu/SurroundOcc/README.md

 │   ├── lidar_ego_pose1.npy
 │   ├── ...
 ```
 You can generate occupancy labels with or without semantics (via acitivating --with semantic).
-If your LiDAR is high-resolution, \eg RS128, LiVOX and M1, you can skip Poisson reconstruction step and the generation processe will be very fast!
+If your LiDAR is high-resolution, e.g. RS128, LiVOX and M1, you can skip Poisson reconstruction step and the generation processe will be very fast!
 ```
 cd $Home/tools/generate_occupancy_nuscenes
 python process_your_own_data.py --to_mesh --with_semantic --data_path $your_own_data_folder$ --len_sequence $frame number$